RazanGhzouli/2025-BT-risk-assessment/README.md

 ### What is this repository for? ###

-This online Appendix is for the paper: Using Behavior Trees in Risk Assessment: An Experience Report.
+This online Appendix is for the paper: Using Behavior Trees in Risk Assessment.

 ## Folder Structure: ##